enteropositivo/seedsigner-emulator/readme.md

 ## How it works
 I made a new display driver that replaces the existing _SeedSigner ST7789 1.3_ driver, making possible to execute the device in a desktop enviroment.

+>Use it with the integrated buttons or with your keyboard ( Arrow Keys, Enter, 1,2,3 )

 I have tried to make it as non-invasive as possible so that the emulator can be used with other versions of Seedsigner with as little effort as possible.

+## :lock: Security tips
+- **Don't use it on an online computer**
+- Use only the source code downloaded o cloned directly from the main SeedSigner repository [https://github.com/SeedSigner/seedsigner](https://github.com/SeedSigner/seedsigner)
+- SeedSigner Emulator only redirects inputs and display calls from _SeedSigner_ code to this _Emulator_ drivers,  you can check it making a diff to compare _hardware_ and _gui_ directories and files.